 Kyler Parris admits that he struggles to “say no to cool opportunities.”
-But his openness has exposed him to everything from playing football to student government and an internship in Representative Adam Schiff’s office.
+But his openness has exposed him to everything from playing sports to student government and an internship in Representative Adam Schiff’s office.

 “I knew we were going to stick together and be there for each other because that’s what you do as a teammate,” he says.
 “So it was really cool right from the beginning.
 Before classes even started, I called home and said, ‘this is the best decision I ever made.’ “